Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 License Consequences Are Separate From the Sentence

-Driver’s license penalties are handled through the Administrative License Revocation (ALR) process, not as part of the criminal sentence.
+Driver’s license consequences are handled separately through the Administrative License Revocation (ALR) process under Texas Transportation Code §§524 and 724.

 A typical Dallas DWI case involves: